jackcahalane/azure-fundamentals-notes/README.md

 Rough notes created while studying for the Azure Fundamentals (AZ-900) exam

 ## Describe Cloud Concepts
+A **hybrid cloud** is based on an on-premises architecture and a public cloud or a private cloud and a public cloud.

 **Regions** are *always* paired with other regions.
 Paired region is always in same geography, but is always farthest from original region, minimum 300 miles away.
 This allows for replication outages to have minimal impact on Azure services.

 IaaS allows to rent hardware and have control over the OS.